-Watch the video interview with Florence Clavaguera: scor.com/en/videos with institutions around the world covering subjects linked to risk, uncertainty, and reinsurance.
+Watch the video interview with Florence Clavaguera: scor.com/en/videos

 SCOR has a longstanding tradition of good corporate citizenship, aligning its business activities and corporate values with the goal of contributing to prosperous and inclusive communities.
 This is part of SCOR's DNA: The Art & Science of Risk.